utah-cs4470-sp23/class/spec.md

 arrays of rank larger than 64, tuples wider than 64 elements, or functions that take more than 64 arguments.
 Basically, almost any occurrence of `...` in this specification only needs to be expanded 64 times by a JPL compiler.
-The exception is the `...` indicating the repetition of statements in a function body: this should be limited only by the amount of memory on the machine running the JPL compiler.
+An exception is the `...` indicating the repetition of statements in a function body: this should be limited only by the amount of memory on the machine running the JPL compiler.
+Similarly, the number of elements in an array should be limited only by memory size.

 Compilation